 Simply put, spam is electronic junk mail.
 Promotional emails sent to unsuspecting recipients who’ve never elected to receive marketing messages and promotions are considered spam.
 It doesn’t matter how great your promotion is unless you have express permission to contact a customer with your promotional material, your email is considered spam.

-Spam has been on the rise since the early 90s and in 2014 it was thought to account for 90% of the world’s email traffic!
+Spam has been on the rise and now comprises over 47% of the global email traffic!

 The United States Spam Laws - otherwise known as the CAN-SPAM Act 2003 - came into effect on January 1st, 2004.
 The act specifies a fine of up to $11,000 for each email address spammed.
 It’s wise to make yourself familiar with the rules before moving ahead with your email marketing.
 The main points to be aware of include:

 - Never use false or misleading header information, subject lines, or reply-to addresses

 - Tell recipients where you are located - a physical postal address (PO Box is acceptable) should be included with all emails.

 - Make opting-out of emails easy by including an unsubscribe link that is easy to find, and honor opt-out requests promptly.

 Canada’s anti-spam legislation comes with even tougher fines than the US.
 A whopping $1 million per violation for individuals, or $10mil per violation for corporations can be enforced.
 Spam guidance is similar to that of the US - obtain consent before emailing promotional messages to customers and ensure unsubscribe links and a physical address is apparent in all marketing communications.
 Canadian spam laws cover other electronic communications too - for example, push notifications and SMS.